 In 2016, a National US survey on drug use and health estimated that around 3.4% of all adults with a mental illness also had a coexisting substance use disorder.

 Antisocial personality disorder has been associated with the greatest risk (15.5%) of developing a substance use disorder according to mental health America (MHA).

-People with dual diagnosis are likely to suffer from a great deal of problems concerning themselves such as frequent symptomatic relapses, financial issues, hospitalizations, imprisonment, sexual victimization, etc.
+People with dual diagnoses are likely to suffer from a lot of problems concerning themselves such as frequent symptomatic relapses, financial issues, hospitalizations, imprisonment, sexual victimization, etc.

-Their social and personal life is also profoundly affected and therefore it becomes harder for them to live every day and deal with every day stressors.
-This is the reason of high suicide rate in such individuals.
+Their social and personal life is also profoundly affected and therefore it becomes harder for them to live every day and deal with everyday stressors.
+This is the reason for the high suicide rate in such individuals.

 Whether one illness predates the other is a question asked by many.
 The answer to this is different for every unfortunate individual because some people suffer from one condition before they suffer from the other.
 It’s all about variation.

 As specified by the NIDA (National Institute on Drug Abuse), approximately 50 percent of people with a mental illness or substance use disorder are likely to develop the other condition at some period in their life.

 For example, according to DSM-5, people with psychiatric illnesses like schizophrenia, bipolar disorder, and antisocial personality disorder are more likely to abuse alcohol and become alcoholics at some point in their life.

 Treatment of CODs can be exceedingly burdensome.
 Prompt correct diagnosis is the first step on the road to success.
 This can be hard owing to a myriad of intricate symptoms of both morbidities in the same person who is unaware of it.
 Sometimes, a person with a dual diagnosis is treated for one condition and not for the other which is associated with a high relapse and failure rate.